How to use custom fields (Content + URL+hashtags) in Revive Old Post

 Now we've seen how to activate and enter your custom fields, let's see how to actually create them.
 If you are using a plugin to create custom fields on the posts screen you most likely already know how to get your custom field name.
 If you've never used a custom posts type plugin then this tutorial is more targeted at you.

-We are going to create 3 custom fields:
+We are going to create three custom fields:

-Click " Enter New" then in the "Name" area enter the name of the custom field you want to create, in this case, the first one we will create is "rop_post_content".
-In the "Value" area add the content you wish:
+Under the Name field, enter the name of the custom field you want to create, in this case, the first one we will create is rop_post_content.

 - After creating these custom fields there is no need to recreate them for each post, the custom field name will already be in the list of custom fields, you will just have to select it and enter the value you wish.